 • Jam: I used peach and raspberry jam.
 You can use store-bought or homemade jam.

-• Combine dry ingredients: In a large bowl, whisk together almond flour and baking soda until there are no lumps.
+1. Make cookie dough: In a large bowl, whisk together almond flour and baking soda until there are no lumps.
+Add butter, maple syrup, and vanilla extract, mixing with spatula until a ball of dough forms.

-• Scoop the dough: Using 1/2 tablespoon of dough, roll it into a ball.
-Place it on the lined baking sheet and make a little indent on top with your thumb in the center of each cookie.
+2. Shape the cookies: Using 1/2 tablespoon of dough, roll it into a ball, place on lined baking sheet and make a little indent on top with your thumb in the center of each cookie.
 Repeat with remaining dough.

-• Measure flour correctly: Do not reach into the pack of flour with the measuring cup itself.
-Once you’ve filled the measuring cup with flour by the spoonful, use the back of a butter knife and scrape off excess flour from the top.
+• Measure flour correctly: Do not reach into the bag with flour with the measuring cup itself.
+Instead, fill it with flour by the spoonful, the use the back of a knife to scrape off excess from the top.

 • Smooth appearance: When pressing down on the cookie, you may notice there are a few cracks that appear.
 For a smoother look, wet your finger and rub down the cracks to smooth them back out.